 Trains were by far the main mode of long distance transport in Britain during

 World War Two.
 Very few families had

 cars, and even where they did, the driver was invariably the man of the house

 who was away serving in the armed forces.
 Petrol was

 for anything other than essential services.
 So trains were the only

 realistic option for relatively long distance journeys - and they always

-seemed to be packed, often with standing room only.
+seemed to be packed with army, navy and airforce personnel, often with standing room only.

 they shouldn't travel without good reason.